Nikon D7200 vs Panasonic ZS200

 |13.||Nikon D7100||Y||stereo / mono||Y||Y||mini||2.0||-||-||-|

 |17.||Panasonic ZS100||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the D7200 has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The ZS200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.